 Are you retiring after working in a small business environment?
 Serve as a mentor to a new small business owner in this program offered by the U.S. Small Business Administration.
 There's no age requirement!

 Volunteer to become a foster grandparent and mentor children, young mothers, and troubled teens, connecting with your community in a whole different way.

 Joining a group like the AARP will often allow you to get more senior discounts and coupons than you would normally have access to.
 For example, an AARP card will get you a senior discount at Outback Steakhouse, Carrabas, and Bubba Gump Shrimp Co.
 On the other hand, you don't necessarily need a membership to get deals - just ask!
 Here's a short list of senior discounts that you can ask about whether or not you have a membership.

 Many retail stores offer a senior citizen discount on certain days, so pay attention to the fine print!
 For example, there's a Joann Fabrics senior discount coupon, but only on specific days.

-This senior art supplies discount coupon offers 10% off sale items.
+This senior art supplies discount coupon offers 10% off sale items at Michael's.